 Growing produce locally also meant it would be fresh.
 Really fresh fruit and veg is not something we islanders at the very tip of Britain are very accustomed to!

 The community project created a lot of interest.
 Community groups and individuals wanted to recreate our design.
-We rebranded the structures as the ‘Polycrub’ (‘poly’ from the polycarbonate covering we use and a ‘crub’ in Shetland is a sheltered growing area).
+We branded the structures as the ‘Polycrub’ (‘poly’ from the polycarbonate covering we use and a ‘crub’ in Shetland is a sheltered growing area).

 We now sell Polycrubs in kit form in Shetland and beyond.
 All profits from sales are passed back to our parent company, Northmavine Community Development Company, to be used for the benefit of the Northmavine community.